Day6’s Young K unveils first teaser for upcoming solo album ‘Eternal’

 - READ MORE: Day6 (Even Of Day): “Whenever we listen to songs in different languages, there’s still emotions that we can feel”

-The simple black and grey teaser shows a microphone and empty chair, alongside details of the mini-album’s release.
-Notably, it also features a new logo with the letters “YK”, which are Young K’s initials.
+The minimalistic black and grey teaser shows a microphone and an empty chair, alongside details of the mini-album’s release.
+Notably, it also features a new logo with the letters “YK”, which stand for Young K’s initials.

 Young K Solo Debut